-- Target consumer. - pH and a_w information. - Time and temperature of heating process for microbial control. - Information on certain manufacturing processes: organic, irradiation, genetic engineering and product handling. - Labelling claims (health, functional nutrition, other functional claims, nutritional content, comparative nutrition claims, etc.) - The use of food additives which have a determination in the average daily intake/or maximum usage.
+- Target consumer. - Information about temperature and time (F0) Commercial Sterile Food which is sterilized after being packaged or processed with Aseptic Processes. - Information on certain manufacturing processes: organic, irradiation, genetic engineering and product handling. - Information on ionization processes; pasteurized and new technology (non-conventional). - Information on frozen or chilled storage. - Labelling claims (health, functional nutrition, other functional claims, nutritional content, comparative nutrition claims, etc.) - The use of food additives which have a determination in the average daily intake/or maximum usage. - The use of certain materials.